By: Debbi Conger on October 4th, 2013

-So what can you do to ensure that you are selling effectively in this new environment?
+So what can you do to ensure that you are achieving better sales results in this new environment?
 One of the most impactful things is to ask great questions to uncover customer needs before you talk about your solution.
 This will force you to stop selling features (knowledge the customer may already know) and start focusing the sales conversation on benefits to the customer.

 Value is in the Mind of the Buyer